Instructions for Authors

 IJEM refers the ethical principles set out by Committee on Publication Ethics (COPE).

 Reviewers are objective for all judgments in the peer-review process.
-Reviewers are assigned in order to have have no conflict of interest.
+Reviewers are assigned in order to have no conflict of interest.
 Reviewers might point out relevant published work which is not yet cited.
 Submitted manuscripts are treated confidentially prior to their publication.

-Conflicts of Interest Policy: Transparency and objectivity in researches are essential for IJEM.
-These principles are strictly followed in peer review process and decision for publication.
+Conflicts of Interest Policy: Transparency and objectivity in research are essential for IJEM.
+These principles are strictly followed in our peer review process and decision for publication.
 Manuscript submissions are assigned to reviewers in an effort to minimize potential conflicts of interest.
-The following relationships between reviewers and authors are considered conflicts and are avoided: Current colleagues, recent colleagues, recent co-authors, and doctoral students for which editor served as committee chair.
+The following relationships between reviewers and authors are considered conflicts and are avoided: Current colleagues, recent colleagues, recent co-authors, and doctoral students for which editor served as their committee chair.
 After papers are assigned, individual reviewers are required to inform the editor-in-chief of any conflicts mentioned in the list above and any other conflicts that may exist.

-IJEM is an open access journal and all individual articles are available to readers without any subscription/fees.
+All individual articles are available to readers without any subscription/fees.

 Archiving: The publisher of IJEM ensures electronic backup of the published articles and website content regularly.
 All published articles are also being archived in ERIC database and available for access.